LadyNaggaga/DevFest_MSFTWorkshop/README.md

   `}); `

 ##[Create a Node.js web app with Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-nodejs-develop-deploy-mac/)
+Before we build our first Node.js app fork this repo.
 ###Create a web app in Azure App Service using the Azure Portal
 In this section you will learn how to create a web app and enable git publishing